 Policy/rationale.
 In Garner, the clerk’s main contention was that she was protected by a separate criminal court order that released the bond to the defendant’s attorney.
 But the clerk had already received a summons from the civil court in connection with the judgment creditor’s proceedings supplemental.
 The clerk failed to inform the criminal court of the lien on the bond created by the summons.
 The Indiana Supreme Court reasoned that the clerk had a duty to hold the cash pending a determination of the judgment creditor’s right to the proceeds to satisfy the judgment.
 When the criminal judge approved of the defendant’s request to use the cash bond proceeds to pay his defense lawyer, “those proceeds were no longer encumbered to ensure [the defendant’s] appearance at his criminal trial,” at which point the proceeds became subject to the judgment creditor’s preexisting garnishment lien.
 Since the clerk released the money before the civil court determined the plaintiff/judgment-creditor’s right to the proceeds, the clerk became liable to the creditor for that amount.
 Please note that Justice David wrote a dissenting opinion that focused on the criminal law aspects of the matters at hand.

 - Indiana Supreme Court Rules On Scope Of Trial Court's Authority In Proceedings Supplemental

-I frequently counsel both plaintiffs and defendants in connection with judgment collection matters.
-My colleagues and I also pursue proceedings supplemental, including the garnishment of bank accounts, for judgment creditors.
+I represent judgment creditors and lenders in commercial collection actions.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at firstname.lastname@example.org.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.